nightblade9/RapidWeb/README.md

 - From `scripts` run `python export_docker_image.py`
 - On the prod machine, run `docker load -i latest_image.tar`
-- Run the image in a container with: docker run -it --rm -p 8080:8080 ` -e DOTNET_URLS=http://+:8080 stocks-web-image
+- Run the image in a container with the script `deploy.py` from `scripts`

-Open a browser and browse to `http://localhost:8080`.
+Open a browser and browse to `http://localhost:80`.
 Tada!

+Note that we currently use SQLite, to simplify deployment.
+The DB file persists even when you update the image, as long as you run it in the same container.